nabilbo/keeper2/README.md

 This sample demonstrates how to store Outlook mail attachment files of Office 365  on a custom storage.

 This sample contains two codes sources:
-* an Office 365 Outlook App compatible with Office 2013 Client and Office Web App.
+* An Office 365 Outlook App compatible with Office 2013 Client and Office Web App.
-* an ASP.NET Web API backend used to store Outlook attachment files.
+* An ASP.NET Web API backend used to store Outlook attachment files.
 The API Backend is used only as an example.
-It's a fake API.
+It's a fake API rovided for demo purpose.

 ## Prerequisite

 To run this sample you will need:
-* Visual Studio 2013
+* Microsoft Visual Studio 2013 R4
 * An Azure subscription (a free trial is sufficient)

 Every Azure subscription has an associated Azure Active Directory tenant.
 If you don't already have an Azure subscription, you can get a free subscription by signing up at http://www.windowsazure.com.
 All of the Azure AD features used by this sample are available free of charge.